 IFRS 16, Leases.
 In January 2016 the IASB issued IFRS 16 Leases ("IFRS 16") which requires lessees to recognize assets and liabilities for most leases on their statements of financial position.
 Lessees applying IFRS 16 will have a single accounting model for all leases, with certain exemptions.
 The new standard will be effective for annual periods beginning on or after January 1, 2019 with limited early application permitted.
-The Company has not yet determined the impact of this standard on its consolidated financial statements.
+The Company has does not have any leases with a term greater than one year and has determined that the adoption of IFRS16 will not impact the financial statements on April 1, 2019.